Inside Sarah Jessica Parker and Matthew Broderick's Unusual Love Story - E! Online

 The actors met in November 1991 when Broderick directed a play for the Naked Angels Theater Company, which was founded by Parker's big brothers Pippin and Toby (she's one of eight siblings).
 He was best known to the masses then as the sweet-faced but wily class-cutter in Ferris Bueller's Day Off but was already a veteran star of the stage.
 Parker, who once dated John F. Kennedy Jr., had recently broken up with Robert Downey Jr. after a storied tumultuous relationship (RDJ takes full credit for the rocky bits) and Broderick's past girlfriends included Helen Hunt and Jennifer Grey.

-Parker has said that her relationship with Downey taught her "the difference between loving and taking care of people and what's necessary, and what grown-ups should and shouldn't do for one another."

 Some months went by, though, before he finally drummed up the nerve to call her for a date on Feb.
 1, 1992.
-"Then he left a very charming, very self-effacing message on the machine," Parker told the NY Times.
+"Then he left a very charming, very self-effacing message on the machine," Parker told The New York Times.
 "You know, 'Hi, it's Matthew Broderick.'
 You had to use your last name."

 After which she and Broderick set off together, armed with their mutual love of New York, the stage (Parker played Annie on Broadway and Broderick won his first Tony at 21 for Brighton Beach Memoirs), baseball and each other.